The main features of PIONIER@VLTI are:

 The bright limit is given by the high detector sensitivity vs. its limited dynamic range.
 Targets cannot be observed in service mode if they are brighter than H=-1mag.
 Brighter targets can in principle be observed by inserting a vignetting optics into the beam or defocussing the telescopes (only possible with ATs), but this special operation is limited to visitor mode observations.
 In any case, the above visibility limits apply, which more typically will be the reason why these targets cannot be observed, rather than the brightness as such.

 The faint limit depends on the observing conditions.
-After recent upgrades of the VLTI (AT being recoated, use of STS) and the Astronomical Site Monitor, the limit values have been assessed and are modified for observng proposals from P101 onwards:
+After recent upgrades of the VLTI (AT being recoated, use of STS) and the Astronomical Site Monitor, the limit values have been assessed and are modified for observing proposals from P101 onwards, The execution times to be used have been adapted to the target brightness for P103 onwards:

 |Dispersion||Limit (H mag)||Conditions to be used in phase 1